Goods Handling Personnel

 Three new posts called Porter Shunter were established in 1893, provided by the redesignation of existing posts, two porter and one parcels porter.
 Some changes occurred in 1900.
 One of the ex-porter posts reverted but was replaced by the redesignation of a Porter Guard post.
 Another porter post became Porter Shunter but reverted late in the year.
 Throughout the period there were thus three such posts at any one time, four very briefly in 1900.
 Nothing more is known about these, who combined the roles of porter and shunter in the marshalling yard

-Henry Stacey was born in Somerset .
+Henry Stacey was born in Somerset.
 In 1878 he was posted to Ashchurch as a porter.
 In March 1984 he became Porter Guard and Yardman, clearly a promotion judging by the enhanced pay.
 In June 1900 the grade was altered to Yard Foreman.
-He is shown as Yard Foreman when he received a pay increment in February 1901 but describes himself as a railway porter in the census six weeks later.
-Throughout he had been living in one of the railway cottages at Ashchurch station.
+He is shown thus when he received a pay increment in February 1901 but describes himself as a railway porter in the census six weeks later.
+Throughout he had been living in one of the railway cottages, number 9, at Ashchurch station.
 He was still there in 1906 but by 1911 he was gone.
 That year he was back in Somerset where, now a widower, he was working as a cemetery caretaker at Highbridge.
 He has not yet been traced further.
 He is presumably the Henry Stacey of the correct age (87) whose death was registered in Bath, Somerset in 1940.

-At least three of Henry's sons followed their father into employment with the Midland Railway.
+At least three of Henry's sons followed their father into employment with the Midland Railway, but only one in shchurch.
 First son, also Henry Charles, joined as a porter at Ashchurch in 1895 and became a goods checker there two years later.
 His whereabouts are then unknown but he was in Ashchurch after the war, when he lived in one of the railway cottages until 1926.
-Another son Rowland Hill did not, as far as is known, serve at Ashchurch.
-He started in Tewkesbury as a machine youth and then a booking clerk.
-He was later a railway clerk in Nottingham, Leicester and Northampton.
-Similarly third son Edgar Mattock worked as a railway clerk in Worcestershire and Gloucestershire (but not Ashchurch).
-But he left to becone a soldier and lost his life in France in World War 1.
+The cottage had previouly been occupied by a goods checker, and Henry was followed by a parcels porter, suggesting that Henry may have continued to work in the goods handling area.

 This data has been researched and produced by Brian Harringman.
 Comments, additions, and especially corrections would be gratefully received.